What Is Tai Chi Chih

 You may not realize this.
 There is a simplified form of t'ai chi.
 It is called t'ai chi chih® (pronounced tie-chee-cha), often referred to as "joy thru movement".
 T'ai chi means "the supreme ultimate energy".
 T'ai chi chih means the knowledge of this supreme ultimate energy.

 T'ai chi chih is relatively easy to learn, since it consists of only twenty movements.
 Its sole goal is to accumulate, balance, and circulate this internal energy called "chi".
 It is not a martial art.
 It can be done in the sitting position and no special clothing or equipment is needed.
 With practice, the moving of this energy through the meridians (energy pathways) often leads to profound physical, mental, and spiritual benefits.

 The movements of t'ai chi chih were originated in 1974 by an American, Justin Stone.
 He is a successful and accomplished businessman, composer, and artist.
-He traveled many times to India, Japan, and China where he experienced and learned much about martial arts, meditation, and philosophy.
+He traveled many times to India, Japan, and China where he experienced and learned much about martial arts, meditation, and MY PRACTICE.

 Among his various endeavors, he taught the traditional martial art of t'ai chi chuan for many years at the University of New Mexico.
 However, he found that most students were not obtaining the benefits because the form was too difficult to learn.
 So he originated twenty substantially easier movements.
 Stone is now 78 and still is leading a productive and creative life as a writer, lecturer, artist, and advisor to the t'ai chi chih organization of more than 1000 accredited teachers.